Best Knife For Self Defense: 9 Kick-Ass Blades Reviewed & Buyers Guide

 If you’re targeted by a mugger looking for easy cash, removing your knife and preparing for war can be enough to send most opportunist attackers on the run.

-These criminals tend to look for easy targets that are soft and won’t fight back.
-Brandishing a knife with the intent of going down slashing and stabbing is not an easy target.
+These criminals tend to look for soft, easy targets that won’t fight back.
+Brandishing a knife with the intent of going down, slashing and stabbing is not an easy target.

 But before you start getting all stabby-stabby, brush up on these thoughts and considerations.
 You won’t be able to refer to this when you’re in a situation, so familiarize yourself with it now and act accordingly.